A convolution method for numerical solution of backward stochastic differential equations: Application to option pricing

 \subsection{Numerical Results}

 Suppose that $T=1$, $S_{0}=100$, $r=0.01$, $\mu=0.05$, and $\sigma=0.20$.
 When the borrowing rate equals the lending rate $R=r=0.01$ and $\delta=0$, the European and the American call options have the same price.
 Figure \ref{fig:Error} shows the structure of the absolute log error on European option prices and deltas where the true values are computed using the Black-Scholes formula.
 As expected errors are amplified at the boundaries of the truncated domain.
-Errors also are amplified for around-the-money options, to a lesser extent, due to the non-smoothness of the terminal function $g$.
+Errors are also amplified for around-the-money options, to a lesser extent, due to the non-smoothness of the terminal function $g$.
 In addition, out-of-the-money options have smaller absolute errors compared to in-the-money options.

-Table~\ref{tab:callpm} gives the relative percentage error for price estimates of the American call option prices using both convolution schemes I and II for different time steps and the indicated strike prices.
-Table \ref{tab:calldm} gives the estimates for the American call option deltas obtained from the approximate gradient by
+Table~\ref{tab:callpm} gives the relative percentage error for price estimates of the European call option prices using both convolution schemes I and II for different time steps and the indicated strike prices.
+Table \ref{tab:calldm} gives the estimates for the European call option deltas obtained from the approximate gradient by

 when using the explicit Euler scheme II.
 The option prices and option deltas are calculated on the restricted domain $[x_0,x_N] = X_0 + [-5,5]$ with $N = 2^{12}$ grid points and a minimal slope of $\epsilon = 5$ (see Remark~\ref{rem:slope}).
 The Black-Scholes formula gives call option prices of $4.6101$, $8.4333$ and $14.1929$ at strike prices $K=110$, $100$ and $90$ respectively when the other variables are kept unchanged.
 The true values for the option deltas are $0.3720$, $0.5596$ and $0.7507$ when the strike price is $K=110,100$ and $90$ respectively.